 Since its inception in 2008, the Sustainable Schools Network has organized Sustainable Schools Summits in partnership with Rhode Island Department of Education and Rhode Island College, among other key stakeholders, and through the support of Rhode Island Foundation, Verizon Foundation, National Grid, RI Office of Energy Resources, and Prospect Hill Foundation.
 Each event brings together upwards of 200 teachers, students, parents, administrators, facilities managers, and officials from school communities across the state to showcase successful local initiatives and to provide participants with the knowledge, resources, and support network to move their school toward greater sustainability.

-This year we are proud to announce that the Sustainable Schools Summit will be joining forces with the New England Environmental Education Alliance (NEEEA) and the RI Environmental Education Association (RIEEA) to design a joint 2013 NEEEA Conference & Sustainable Schools Summit November 1-3 at Salve Regina University in Newport, RI with the theme of Achieving Environmental Literacy: Health, Environment, Curriculum, based on the pillars of the Green Ribbon Schools program.
-Highlights include:
+In 2013 The Sustainable Schools Summit joined forces with the New England Environmental Education Alliance (NEEEA) and the RI Environmental Education Association (RIEEA) to design a joint 2013 NEEEA Conference & Sustainable Schools Summit November 1-3 at Salve Regina University in Newport, RI with the theme of Achieving Environmental Literacy: Health, Environment, Curriculum, based on the pillars of the Green Ribbon Schools program.
+Highlights included: